canada-ca/a11y/CONTRIBUTING.md

 **Important:** Any Microsoft Office formats (doc, ppt, xls) provided as primary formats should be supplemented with an accessible HTML or PDF version to allow access to users without Microsoft Office product licenses.

+**Note:** It is also acceptable to contribute by linking out to your own external materials meeting these contribution guidelines.

 ### Security

 **Do not post any security issues on the public repository!** See [SECURITY.md](SECURITY.md)